amitrajitbose/cat-v-dog-classifier-pytorch/README.md

 ### Requirements

-We recommend using `pip install -r requirements.txt` for setting up the environment.
+We recommend to create a virtual environment using [conda](https://anaconda.org/anaconda/conda) or [virtualenv](https://pypi.org/project/virtualenv/), and then setup environment using `pip install -r requirements.txt` for setting up the environment.
+We have used **Python 3.6.7** for development.
 Below is the detailed

 ```
 torch==1.1.0